-How Do You Activate the Anti-Lock Brake System
+How Do You Activate The Anti-Lock Brake System

-Driving on a slippery road can be very dangerous especially as a newbie driver.
-Thankfully, since the emergence of the Anti-braking System (ABS), there's hope for safe driving.
+Driving on a slippery road can be very dangerous, especially for a newbie driver.
+Thankfully, since the emergence of the Anti-braking System (ABS), there’s hope for safe driving.
 ABS has taken the place where people have to pump their brake pedals to avoid skidding.
+This is the function of an anti-braking system.
+An anti-braking system plays a vital role in an engine braking system.

 It is installed in modern cars and makes driving a lot safer.
-A lot of people have heard of it and some even have it but don't know how it works or how to activate it.
+A lot of people have heard of it and some even have it but don’t know how it works or how to activate it.
 You’ve probably heard of it, but do you know exactly what ABS is and how it works?
+Find out how your car’s ABS improves your driving and what to do if there’s a problem with your brakes.

 What is an Anti-Lock Braking System?